 intended to do.
 The other form of Age Grading provides the athlete

-with a percentage value of the world record for their age and
+with a percentage value of the world record for their

-can be used over a number of years to compare an athlete's performance.
+sex.
+The percentage can be used over a number of years to compare an athlete's performance.

 The percentage can also be used for comparing men and women equally.